Edwin James was Aliter’s first investment – made just after our fund launch in 2017.

 These acquisitions have expanded Edwin James’s geographical footprint and created a business with combined revenues of c.£140m and over 1,000 staff.
 As a national technical services provider, Edwin James is able to offer an impressive range of service offerings, with mechanical, electrical, energy and process engineering capabilities delivered through a highly skilled direct workforce covering the whole of the UK.

 In all of the businesses, the focus is on helping customers develop, manage and maintain their critical technical environments and assets.

 Aliter’s partners have a wealth of experience in technical services and our goal is now to build a major new national player in the sector.
-To help realise that ambition, we recruited a new CEO in November 2017.
-Derek Smith has broad experience in the sector and has worked with a number of the Aliter team at Stiell, McAlpine and ASCO.
-More recently, he was CEO of Ramco, the Aberdeen oil and gas services business.
+To help realise that ambition, we recruited Derek Smith as CEO in November 2017.
+Derek has broad experience in the sector, having worked with a number of the Aliter team at Stiell, McAlpine and ASCO, as well as being CEO of Ramco, the oil and gas services business.

 I’ve worked with a number of private equity firms – so I really do know that the team at Aliter are different.
 They’ve been on our side of the fence, they understand the real challenges of growing a business and they bring a wealth of sector experience and contacts to the table.”